 If you do experience symptoms of low blood pressure, such as dizziness, you might want to try the following:

-- avoid getting up quickly from seated or lying positions
+- Avoid getting up quickly when you’re seated or lying down.

 It’s also a good idea to eat a healthy diet and take your prenatal supplements during your pregnancy to prevent symptoms of low blood pressure.